adamrossbenton/avarice_fe/README.md

         * Create

 NOTE: If user is not logged in, all pages/components other than home and login are locked, and user is prompted to visit login page

+## CHALLENGES FACED

+Go, more like Stop, amirite?

+* I started dabbling in Golang maybe a month or so before starting this project, and at that time I had planned on using Buffalo for my API framework.
+However, once I started building a basic Todos with Buffalo, it quickly became evident that I had made a poor choice for the following reasons:
+    * Buffalo is super opinionated and pretty finicky.
+Think Ruby on Rails, but less friendly and the syntax is scary.
+    * I don't know what kind of weird little goblin lives inside my PC but it does NOT like Buffalo for some reason.
+* At this point, I decided to pivot from the strict and overbearing Buffalo to the much lighter and more freeform Gin
+    * More or less, Gin is to Go what Express is to JS
+* In short, Buffalo is the strict dad that grounds you if you're home at 9:01 for your 9:00 curfew.
+While Gin is the chill mom that lets you drink at home because she'd "rather you do it under my supervision than at some out-of-control party"